publiccodenet/SpaceCraft/Notes/README-IA-INTEGRATION.md

 # Internet Archive Integration

-This directory contains scripts for integrating with the Internet Archive (IA) to download, process, and manage collections for CraftSpace.
+This directory contains scripts for integrating with the Internet Archive (IA) to download, process, and manage collections for SpaceCraft.

 ## Architecture